 Pharmaceuticals in the Environment

 We are committed to understanding and managing the environmental impacts of our products throughout their life cycles—from discovery through manufacturing, use and disposal.
+This includes all products in our portfolio, whether they are small molecules, biologics or vaccines.

 Pharmaceutical compounds have been found to enter the environment primarily through the use of medicines by humans and animals, and the subsequent excretion into wastewater treatment systems, water bodies or soil.
 Other potential environmental routes include manufacturing wastewater discharges and waste disposal.